-with respect to preemption under Section 253 of the Act?
+account our proposed reclassification in our proposals with respect to pole attachments and our inquiries with respect to preemption under Section 253 of the Act?
 How should the Broadband Deployment Advisory Committee factor in the reduced regulatory burdens and increased investment that we anticipate will flow from reclassification?
+More generally, if broadband Internet access service is classified as an interstate information service, how would that impact jurisdiction?
 We encourage commenters to offer specific recommendations as to how we can leverage our proposed reclassification in other proceedings to further encourage broadband deployment to all Americans.